fivetran/dbt-language-server/README.md

 ```

 ## Issues
-If you found any bug, have an idea or suggestion on how to improve extension please file an issue with details here: [Issues](https://github.com/fivetran/dbt-language-server/issues)
+If you have found any bug, have an idea or suggestion on how to improve extension, please file an issue and provide the details here: [Issues](https://github.com/fivetran/dbt-language-server/issues)